sheetskristen/sheetskristen.github.io/index.md

 I am a first year M.S. student in [Computational Linguistics at Brandeis University](http://www.brandeis.edu/computer-science/computational-linguistics/graduate/masters/index.html).

-I received my BA in Linguistics from UC Santa Cruz.
+I received my B.A. in Linguistics from UC Santa Cruz.
 After graduating, I spent several years at Google, working on their localization team.
 Most recently, I had been working as an analyst and engineer at a data startup specializing in location signal insights acquired by  Ericsson's Innovation Lab.

 You can find my resume [here](https://drive.google.com/file/d/17WR2KPTMRGhDT7RAUF55bfVEADMqCX-u/view?usp=sharing).